Credit cards for self-employed people

 Highlights

-• Get up to 90,000 points.
-Earn 75,000 Welcome Bonus Marriott Bonvoy® points after you charge $6,000 in purchases to your Card in your first three months of Cardmembership.
-Plus, earn an additional 2 points for a total of 5 points on every $1 spent on eligible gas, dining and travel purchases in your first 6 months (up to 15,000 points).
+• Earn 60,000 Welcome Bonus Marriott Bonvoy® points after you charge $5,000 in purchases to your Card in your first three months of Cardmembership.
 Terms and Conditions apply.

 • Earn 3 points for every $1 in Card purchases on eligible gas, dining, and travel, 5 points for every $1 in Card purchases at participating Marriott Bonvoy properties, and 2 points for every $1 on all other purchases charged to the Card.